isabella232/media-analytics.en-1/help/measurement-options/mm-milestone-tracking/migrate-ms-to-va.md

 </td>
 <td>N/A
 </td>
-<td>Not available by defulat in Media Analytics
+<td>Not available by default in Media Analytics
 </td>
 </tr>
 <tr>